 I know the exact moment I decided to buy a Garmin InReach.
 During my Laugavegur trail hike in Iceland, I could not reach my family all evening and the better part of the next morning.
 Although I was totally fine, I wanted to make sure they knew, as they turned ever more nervous about my situation.
-With two hikes with notoriously bad cell phone reception coming up (the GR20 hike in Corsica, France, and the Arctic Circle Trail in Greenland) it was time to prepare for these situations.
+With two hikes with notoriously bad cell phone reception coming up (the GR20 hike in Corsica, France, my Jordan Trail hike and the Arctic Circle Trail in Greenland) it was time to prepare for these situations.
 So, recently, I bought a Garmin InReach Mini.

 I field-tested it now for several days.
 Here’s are my takeaways.

 I do the large majority of my hikes alone (read why I love traveling on my own), whether it is the Kumano Kodo, Laugavegur Trail in Iceland, the GR20 in France or the Greenland Arctic Circle Trail.
 Only at my Kumano Kodo hike in Japan, I started to realize that I needed a decent backup plan for when hikes go from amazing to horrible.

 So over the years, I developed my own hiking safety habits and slowly but steadily gathered my safety gear pack.
 You can check my detailed packing lists, but over the years it started to include a safety blanket and, since my Iceland trek, a Personal Locator Beacon that would let me call in rescue services if this would turn really really bad.
 A Personal Locator Beacon is great, but as I mentioned above, there are situations where a rudimentary (two-way) way to contact family, relatives and emergency services is more convenient than a mere emergency beacon.

 So, that is why I added the Garmin InReach Mini to my gear.

 A Garmin InReach Mini does a lot of simple things remarkably well, especially under harsh circumstances.